 Let's be real: Some brands are attracted to "controversial" novelty ingredients like CBD because it gets people talking, and therefore, gets product moving.
 Like sex, weed sells.
 But Ruth tells us that Kush is no mere publicity stunt: Milk discovered that using the oil in a mascara made for a super conditioning, flake-free formula that leaves lashes healthy and comes off easily at the end of the day.
 Although there aren't any clinical studies to prove it just yet, Kush's formula feels like a treatment and product all in one: After using it for three consecutive days, my lashes felt softer and less tangled with and without the mascara on.

 But a mascara can't just condition lashes and expect to sell out.
-What really ups the ante are the heart-shaped fibers, which are the first to be formulated in the U.S., emulsified inside Kush's formula.
-When applied to the lashes, the fibers lay evenly together, like a puzzle, to add drama and volume without any of the fuss of its string-like predecessors.
-Ruth explains that when mixed in a lab vat, the formula fills the hollowed-out fiber hearts, like tiny cushions, ultimately leading to the mascara's volumizing effect.
+What really ups the ante are the heart-shaped fibres, which are the first to be formulated in the U.S., emulsified inside Kush's formula.
+When applied to the lashes, the fibres lay evenly together, like a puzzle, to add drama and volume without any of the fuss of its string-like predecessors.
+Ruth explains that when mixed in a lab vat, the formula fills the hollowed-out fibre hearts, like tiny cushions, ultimately leading to the mascara's volumising effect.

 No matter where you sit on the marijuana-reform debate, CBD in the beauty world is here to stay.
 And if you're in the market for a seriously dramatic mascara right now, Kush might be the best purchase you make this summer.
-Kush officially launches on Sephora, April 20th (go ahead and giggle) — so, if you didn't have plans for 4/20 yet, now you do.
+Kush officially launches on Sephora next Saturday, April 20th (go ahead and giggle) — so, if you didn't have plans for 4/20 yet, now you do.